How to cite a movie in APA

 Explanations and exceptions

 - Depending on the number of producers and directors, there are different APA Style rules.
-Read more about these in this article about in-text citations with multiple authors.
+Read more about how to cite sources with multiple authors.

 - When a person is both a producer and director, indicate this by adding “(Producer/Director)” after their name instead of only “(Producer).”